Oregon Laws and Incentives

 Electric Vehicle (EV) Adoption Support

 To support the state goal of at least 50,000 EVs registered and operating in Oregon by 2020, the Zero-Emission Vehicle Working Group (Working Group) will develop goals and progress metrics for EV adoption.
 The Working Group will include representatives from the Departments of Administrative Services, Energy, Transportation, and Environmental Quality, and the Oregon Public Utility Commission.
-The Working Group will aim to remove barriers to EVs and EV charging stations and share information about their efforts with the public.
+The Working Group will aim to remove barriers to EVs and EV chargers and share information about their efforts with the public.
 For more information, see the ODOT Zero Emission Vehicle Working Group and Go Electric Oregon websites.

 (Reference Executive Order 17-21, 2017)